sahahn/parc_scaling/docs/parcellations.md

 is represented by a set of probabilities or weightings across the whole surface or volume.

 As we were interested in having the parcellations match the space of the data, all parcellations if not already is fs LR 32k space were re-sampled accordingly.
-For a detailed look at how re-sampling parcellations between different spaces see [re-sampling](./resample_parcellations)
+For a detailed look at how resampling parcellations between different spaces see [resampling](./resample_parcellations.html)

 The existing parcellations used are listed below: